Cavaliers vs. Knicks: Betting Trends, Record ATS, Home/Road Splits

 Additional Cavaliers Insights & Trends

-- The Cavaliers have a 5-5 record against the spread while finishing 7-3 overall over their last 10 contests.
+- The Cavaliers have gone 7-3 over their last 10 games, with a 5-5 record against the spread in that span.

-- The Cavaliers have hit the over in four of their last 10 contests.
+- Four of Cavaliers' past 10 games have gone over the total.

 - Cleveland is 28-17 against the spread and 33-12 overall when scoring more than 113.1 points.